Money Maker review

-Money Maker is an application by Stanislaw Truchowski.
+Money Maker is an app designed by Stanislaw Truchowski.
 Money Maker was first published on .
-The app is accessible for Steam.
+Money Maker is accessible on Steam.

 You wake in a simulation, unaware of how you got there.
 You meet S-E-C 400 - the game admin of the simulation who discloses that you only have two hours to complete the game.
 Failure will result in the exit closing forever.